 There is exciting progress being made through innovative research related to the potential of many types of stem cells for slowing MS disease activity and for repairing damage to the nervous system.
 At present, there are no approved stem cell therapies for MS. Stem cell therapy is in the experimental stage, and it’s important for people to have the best available information to understand this exciting area of research and make decisions related to this complex issue.

 Larger, longer-term, controlled studies are needed to determine the safety and effectiveness of using stem cells to treat MS. When the results of these and subsequent clinical trials are available, it should be possible to determine what the optimal cells, delivery methods, safety and actual effectiveness of these current experimental therapies might be for different people with MS.

-Outside of clinical trials, there are stem cell therapy clinics around the world that claim to have treated people with MS and people with many other disorders with stem cells.
+Outside of clinical trials, there are stem cell therapy clinics in the U.S. and around the world that claim to have treated people with MS and people with many other disorders with stem cells.
 However, none have provided medical evidence that their treatments work or are safe.

 Many experts in the MS community have expressed concern that: